 We are the facility owner of the main rail network in Great Britain.
-Access to our network is principally governed by the Railways Act 1993 (as amended), and by the Access, Management and Licensing Regulations.
+Access to our network is principally governed by the Railways Act 1993 (as amended), and by the Access, Management and Licensing Regulations 2016 (as amended).
 This regime also covers networks outside the main rail network, to the extent that they have not been exempted.